Bahar (raga)

 Bahar is a Hindustani classical raga.
 This raga is very similar (but still distinct) to raga Miyan ki Malhar.
 This raga is from the Kafi Thaat.

 Theory

 Writing about the musical theory of Indian classical music is fraught with complications due to its complex and intricate nature.
 First of all, there have been no set, formal methods of written notation.
-Indian music is an aural tradition, and therefore writing is not an essential part of attaining talim (systematic study).
+Indian music is an oral tradition, and therefore writing is not an essential part of attaining talim (systematic study).

 But in recent years, a couple of methods of notation (Swarleepi) for Hindustani Classical Music have evolved.
 A prominent example of them are Bhatkhande Swarleepi (widely used in the present time) by Pt.
 Vishnu Narayan Bhatkhande.

 The creator of this raga was Hzt Amir Khusrau.